alfredodiaz53/big-bang/CONTRIBUTING.md

 ## Security Considerations
 - To report a cybersecurity concern, follow this [link](https://jira.il2.dso.mil/servicedesk/customer/portal/81).
 - Never push secrets or certificates into our repository.

+## Community Contributions

+Big Bang allows for community contributions to unclassified repositories.
+Opensource community developers may pull and commit code while corresponding with the BigBang team via [Github](https://github.com/), please follow the specific guidelines and processes outlined in our documentation [CI-Workflow](./docs/developer/ci-workflow.md).
+We take security and compliance seriously, and certain contributions may require additional steps.

+Thank you for contributing to BigBang, and we appreciate your support in making it even better!